open-crypto-broker/crypto-broker-server/README.md

 This commit hook will make sure the code follows the standard formatting and keep everything consistent.

 Additionally, please download all required tools for project development.
-This may require using "sudo".
-Please read docs of [tools](./Taskfile.yaml) for more info.
+Please inspect the different tasks of [tools](./Taskfile.yaml) for more information which Go modules will be downloaded and installed.
+Installation of the necessary tools is supported automatically for Linux and macOS.

 ```bash
 task tools